ibm-cloud-docs/BlockStorage/disaster-recovery.md

 1. Go to your list of {{site.data.keyword.blockstoragefull}}.
 From the **Classic Infrastructure** menu, click **Storage** > **{{site.data.keyword.blockstorageshort}}**.
 2. Locate and click the volume name.
-3. Click **Actions** > **Disaster Recovery Failover**.
+3. Click **Actions** > **Failover**.
-4. Check the box to confirm you understand the failover cannot be undone without a support case.
+4. When the primary location is unavailable, the option of Disaster Recovery Failover becomes active.
+Check the box to confirm you understand the failover cannot be undone without a support case.
 5. Click **Yes** to proceed.

 ## Fail over to the replica volume by using the SL CLI